-Make sure you are on the relevant motherboard page since most motherboard from the same manufacturer have VERY identical names.
+Are you on the relevant motherboard page from the same manufacturer with identical names?

-Once the file is downloaded on your computer, go ahead and install the program.
+Once the file is downloaded to your computer, install the program.
 Make sure you install one driver at a time.

-This method is not a quick fix for all scenarios.
-If your computer currently doesn’t have any network drivers for Ethernet or Wi-Fi, you will not be able to connect to the internet in the first place.
+This method is a process that takes time for all scenarios.
+If your computer currently doesn’t have any network drivers for Ethernet or WiFi, you will not be able to connect to the internet in the first place.

-Can’t Connect to Internet? – How To Install Motherboard Drivers Without CD Drive and Internet Connection?
+NEED TO Connect to THE Internet? – How To Install Motherboard Drivers Without a CD Drive and Internet Connection?

-The methods mentioned above work under the assumption that you can connect to the internet.
+The abovementioned methods work, assuming you can connect to the internet.

-However, fret not, it is still quite possible to install motherboard drivers on your PC using the same principle as mentioned in the methods above.
+However, fret not; it is still possible to install motherboard drivers on your PC using the same principle mentioned in the methods above.

 Copy the Drivers to an External Hard Disk or USB Flash Drive from a Secondary PC

-You may have to call up your friend or anyone to help you out with this.
+You may have to call your friend or anyone to help you.

 Hooking Up the Internal Hard Disk to a Second PC – In Case of NO USB PORTS

-In extreme cases where you do not have a CD Drive, no Internet Connection AND NO working USB ports to put a flash drive in to, you can try out this extreme method.
+You can try this method when you do not have a CD Drive, Internet Connection, or working USB ports to put a flash drive in.

 Also, you will need another working PC for this method to work.